Long Beach Island Guide: 6 Beach Towns and 6 Different Experiences

 Barnegat Light sits on the northern tip of Long Beach Island and measures 1 square mile.
 This quaint town offers wide beaches suited for water recreation such as fishing, parasailing, boat tours and paragliding.

 When not playing on the beach, visit Fantasy Island Amusement Park.
-This top Beach Haven attraction has carnival-style rides for all ages, fun games, an arcade, and shows in summer months.
+This Beach Haven attraction has carnival-style rides for all ages, fun games, an arcade, and shows in summer months.
 Other top sites in Beach Haven include Thundering Surf Waterpark, Museum of New Jersey Maritime History and Surflight Theater.
 Visitors also enjoy browsing dozens of shops and restaurants located throughout the town.

 Sunset Park, located on the bay, has paved walkways, a children’s playground, ball field, picnic tables, and tennis and basketball courts.
-Guests also have access to on-site restrooms, providing a convenient option for a day outdoors.
+Guests also have access to restrooms, providing a convenient option for a day outdoors.
 Harvey Cedars also serves as a popular Christian retreat and conference center.

 Long Beach Township

 Showcasing 18 miles of beaches, Long Beach Township ranks as the largest section of LBI.
 The laid-back town offers easy access to action-packed entertainment in nearby areas and other beach communities.
-Most of the area remains residential, but the beaches attract vacationers in the summer.
-During the busy season – from mid-June to Labor Day – guests ages 12 to 64 should have a beach badge.
+Most of the area remains residential, but beaches attract vacationers in the summer.
+During busy season – from mid-June to Labor Day – guests ages 12 to 64 should have a beach badge.

 Water recreation ranks among the most popular things to do.
 Ship Bottom Beach offers the perfect place for shelling, relaxing, sunset viewing and dolphin-watching.
-Families will also enjoy having quick access to surfing and paddleboard lessons, mini-golf courses, boutique spas and casual dining options.
+Families also enjoy having quick access to surfing and paddleboard lessons, mini-golf courses, boutique spas, and casual dining options.

 Another top spot on Long Beach Island is Surf City, a popular destination for family-friendly entertainment.
 Stroll down the main strip and browse local shops for souvenirs and gifts.
-Take a break with loved ones over an ice cream cone or sip a fresh cup of coffee.
+Or take a break with loved ones, and eat an ice cream cone or sip a fresh cup of coffee.